Wanapum Lake swimming hole in Washington

 Highlights

-Columbia River reservoir with stunning cliffs
+Columbia River reservoir with striking cliffs

 Half-mile hike to secluded swimming cove